DriftwoodPalace/Dragon-Portfolio/portfolio-construction.md

 This is IMO the most interesting "bucket".
 In the paper, funds in "Eurekahedge CBOE Long Volatility Hedge Fund Index" is suggested as alternatives.
 As before, very hard to find information.
 But here I managed to dig out the components from 2019 at least.
 11 funds (but only 8 different companies).
 One of these funds looks readily available to European investors.
 That's the fund "Amundi Fds Volatil Wld".
 That fund has been around since 2007 and must be one of the longest standing actors in this space.

-Other funds in the index is "Seeyond Volatility Strategy (NVOLACI LX Equity)" [https://www.im.natixis.com/latam/funds/seeyond-equity-volatility-strategies/lu0935232610](https://www.im.natixis.com/latam/funds/seeyond-equity-volatility-strategies/lu0935232610).
+Another fund in the index is "Seeyond Volatility Strategy (NVOLACI LX Equity)" [https://www.im.natixis.com/latam/funds/seeyond-equity-volatility-strategies/lu0935232610](https://www.im.natixis.com/latam/funds/seeyond-equity-volatility-strategies/lu0935232610).
 From what I can find, it should be possible for European investors to invest with a minimum investment of €50 000.
 However I have not found any way for me in Sweden to do this.
 But maybe it's easier in other countries.
 The same goes for the fund "Bréhat Class I" [https://www.vivienne-investissement.com/EN/OurFunds.php?p=BI](https://www.vivienne-investissement.com/EN/OurFunds.php?p=BI).
 It's not in the long vol index (at least as of 2019), but it's a long vol fund.
 Minimum investment in Brehat is €100 000, but haven't found a way to invest from Sweden here either.

 If you have $100 000 to invest in this bucket there's a fairly new "fund of funds" you could look into.
 It's called "Mutiny Fund" [https://mutinyfund.com/](https://mutinyfund.com/) and gives you exposure to funds like Logica and Artemis Capital.
 It is open to European investors.

 I'm planning on using Mutiny myself.
 Firstly because I will get exposure to many more funds.
-Secondly because they handle the allocation between funds for you.
+Secondly because they handle the allocation between funds for me.
 It reduces the risk to allocate to something else then you thought (especially if you are a novice like me).

-If you don't have $100k to put in the volatility bucket, Mutiny offers a combination of exposure to S&P and long vol as well, contact them for more info.
+If you don't have $100k to put in the volatility bucket, Mutiny offers a combination of exposure to S&P and long vol as well (still min $100k but you can take some of your equity exposure and put here maybe), contact them for more info.
 Otherwise you'll have to put everything in Amundis fund.
 It's most likely a fine fund, but I'd like a bit more diversification then that.
 The entry fee to Amundis fund is 4.5%, so you would lose that capital up front.
 My allocation will be this:

 * 100% - "Mutiny Fund".
 Fee 1% + 10% performance fee.